abstractFlo/atlas-docs/installation/integrate-in-your-own-stack.md

 ## Introduction

-If you create your own setup and you want to integrate the framework inside, it is possible by installing the npm packages.
+If you create your own setup, and you want to integrate the framework inside, it is possible by installing the npm packages.

 ```text
 npm install -D @abstractFlo/client @abstractFlo/server @abstractFlo/shared